- Oops!Something went wrong.Please try again later.

 Keep in mind that the following player write-ups were constructed earlier in the day, and sometimes injury/rest situations can alter the fantasy landscape.
 Monitoring our NBA News & Headlines Feed throughout the day will keep you in the loop while giving you the subsequent DFS consequences of each information piece.

-We will be looking at Tuesday’s three-game slate starting at 7:30 ET.
+We will be looking at Tuesday’s single-game slate starting at 8:30 ET.

 It pays to be different in these shortened playoff slates.
 That doesn’t necessarily mean that you’ll optimize every point-per-dollar selection throughout a lineup.
 Sometimes you’ll need to sacrifice a cheap punt play (even if they only get you 15 FP) in order to reach for GPP-winning upside elsewhere.
 Don’t worry so much about the outright projections when mixing and matching these tournament lineups.